 - First Call For Chittenden County Serving clients and the community regardless of age or diagnosis.
 Trained staff is available 24/7/365, regardless of the type of service.
 Call for phone support, crisis intervention and assessment, referrals to appropriate services, and connection to follow-up care.
 Call 802-488-7777

 - Coronavirus and Our Mental Health Sponsored by the Vermont Agency of Human Services.

 - Mental Health: How to Get Help Sponsored by the Vermont Agency of Human Services.

 New Restaurant Revitalization Fund Grant:

-A new grant program, the Restaurant Revitalization Fund, or RRF, is launching soon restaurants, brew pubs, food trucks, coffee shops, bars and many more.
-The new website www.sba.gov/restaurants shares substantial information on how the program will roll out, the application questions and the documents to prepare.
-For more information you can also click below.
+A new grant program, the Restaurant Revitalization Fund, or RRF, is available to eligible restaurants, brewpubs, food trucks, coffee shops, bars, and many more affected by the COVID-19 pandemic.
+The new website linked below shares substantial information about the program, the application process, and the documents to prepare.
+For more information, you can also click below.

-- Vermont Agency of Commerce and Community Development Resources for businesses including financial assistance, sector guidance on crucial business and unemployment information.
+- Vermont Agency of Commerce and Community Development Resources for businesses include financial assistance, sector guidance on crucial business, and unemployment information.

 - Contact regional business assistance providers and your bank/lender for alternative loan products and funding sources as well as access to free technical assistance for help navigating options currently available including:

-Unemployment for self-employed, independent contractors, sole proprietors and others not typically eligible for unemployment insurance call (877) 660-7782, FAQ: https://labor.vermont.gov/pua-faqs; Eligibility info: https://labor.vermont.gov/PUA_Eligibility
+- Unemployment for self-employed, independent contractors, sole proprietors, and others not typically eligible for unemployment insurance call (877) 660-7782, FAQ: https://labor.vermont.gov/pua-faqs.

 - Economic Recovery Grant program with grants for 51% women-owned and minority-owned businesses with one - five employees, including self-employed people.